 That there are foods that are officially recognised as Switzerland’s real culinary heritage?

 The ‘Culinary Heritage of Switzerland’ association, founded in 2004, has set itself the task of highlighting traditional Swiss food as well as its corresponding properties and ingredients, production process and the history behind it.
 Around 400 products have already been found and marked as a real culinary heritage.

 This fact dates back a few decades, because when the state was founded in 1848, no decision could be made as to whether the country needed a capital and which city was best.
 It was agreed that the city of Bern would be the federal seat and that essential offices such as the federal government would be stationed here.

 That Swiss chocolate is only considered ‘real’ if it appears under the ‘Switzerland’ brand?

 The company ‘CHOCOSUISSE’ has launched the ‘Switzerland’ brand with its members and guarantees chocolate fans worldwide that the ‘Switzerland’ brand can only be found on chocolate packaging if it is ‘real’ Swiss chocolate.

-It doesn’t take much to have a successful hiking holiday in Switzerland: Your luggage including hiking boots, as well as anticipation and motivation combined with the Eurohike Hiking Plus and the long-standing know-how of our Eurohike employees.
+It doesn’t take much to have a successful hiking holiday in Switzerland: Your luggage including hiking boots, as well as anticipation and motivation combined with the Eurohike Hiking Plus and the long-standing know-how of our Eurohike travel specialists.
 From tailor-made travel documents, warm service in advance, personal on-site support to our reliable and uncomplicated luggage service in the holiday destination, you will always feel like you are in good hands with us.
-We make sure your hiking holiday in the land of mountains, yodelling and chocolate is a perfect experience – Adieu and see you soon in beautiful Switzerland!
+We make sure your hiking holiday in the land of mountains, yodelling and chocolate is a perfect experience – see you soon in beautiful Switzerland!